cyfung1031/ScriptCat-UI-UX-Refactor-Design-Specification/SPEC.md

 * Make touch targets large enough.
 * Use clear labels and tooltips.
 * Design for regular users first, then progressively reveal advanced features.
+* Explain where a script runs and what it can access before install and update.
+* Build all surfaces from a small shared system of spacing, type, radius, and motion values.

 ## DON'T